-Dental conditions can be a great concern for correctional nurses, yet, most received little or no training about dental conditions in nursing school.
-Most traditional nursing positions don’t involve dental assessments so many nurses enter the correctional specialty unprepared.
+Dental conditions can be a great concern for correctional nurses, yet most received little or no training about dental conditions in nursing school.
+Most traditional nursing positions don’t involve dental assessments and so many nurses enter the correctional specialty unprepared.

-First of all, a nurse is most often the first person an inmate sees about a dental concern.
-This is usually at a receiving screening or through the nursing sick call process.
-So, nurses must be able to determine the nature of the issue and make a decision about urgency of treatment.
-A dental episode might be remedied with instruction on self-treatment, may need assignment to the next available dental appointment, may need urgent evaluation by a dentist, or may need emergency treatment in the acute care setting.
+Most often, the first person an incarcerated person sees about a dental concern is a Correctional Nurse.
+This is usually at the Receiving Screening or through the Nursing Sick Call process.
+Nurses must be able to determine the nature of the issue and make a decision about urgency of treatment.
+A dental complaint might be remedied with instruction on self-treatment; may need an evaluation by a provider; may need a referral to the next available dental appointment; may need urgent evaluation by a dentist, or may need emergency treatment in the acute care setting.
 It requires significant clinical judgment abilities to appropriately manage dental issues.

-Another reason dental conditions are a concern for correctional nurses is because there are so many of them in our patient population.
-Our patients are less likely to have received dental care in the past and many have a lifestyle that does not include high levels of dental hygiene.
-Therefore dental decay and periodontal disease are seen frequently.
-Our patients come from violent backgrounds that can result in tooth trauma.
-They also indulge in high levels of alcohol, tobacco, and drug use.
+In the correctional environment, there are many individuals with dental concerns.
+Our patients are less likely to have received dental care in the community, and dental decay and periodontal disease are seen frequently.
+Some of our patients come from violent backgrounds that can result in tooth trauma.
+They also may engage in high levels of alcohol, tobacco, and drug use.
 All these substances have a negative effect on dental health.
 Methamphetamine use, in particular, can cause severe dental erosion and decay.
 Self-medicating with alcohol and drugs can mask tooth pain.
-Once incarcerated and withdrawn from these substances, inmates feel increasing mouth pain that leads to dental requests for evaluation and treatment.
+Once an individual is withdrawn from these substances, they feel increasing mouth pain that leads to dental requests for evaluation and treatment.

-Finally, systemic chronic conditions and infections affect dental health.
-Nurses who understand the relationship of dental conditions to systemic disease can often activate medical evaluation when a dental manifestation is observed.
+In addition, systemic chronic conditions and infections affect dental health.
+Correctional Nurses who understand the relationship between dental conditions and systemic disease can often identify the need for medical evaluation when a dental manifestation is observed.
 For example, canker sores or herpes can appear on the mouth of an immunosuppressed individual and periodontal infection might exacerbate blood glucose levels in diabetics.

 Do you assess dental conditions in your practice?
 Share your experience in the comments section of this post.